tuehellstern/presentations/oa.md

 ---

-Of sitting on data that might - somehow - in ways I can't quite imagine yet - be useful to somebody else.
+Of sitting on data that might <br>- somehow - <br>- in ways I can't quite imagine yet - <br>be useful to somebody else.

 ---